Share to: share facebook share twitter share wa share telegram print page

 Mobile Suica

-Mobile Suica running on iPhone
+Mobile Suica running on an iPhone

 Since January 2006, a version called Mobile Suica (モバイルSuica, Mobairu Suika) was incorporated into mobile FeliCa wallet phones by Japan's mobile operators.[40]
 This system includes Java applications to manage the Suica function in the mobile phone, to recharge the Suica stored in the mobile phone, review the stored value and perform other functions via the mobile phone.
 An enhancement for 2007 allowed for Suica charges to be added directly to the phone bill, eliminating the requirement to constantly add to and monitor the remaining balance.
 On May 23, 2011, JR announced[41] debut of Mobile Suica app for Android Smartphones supporting Osaifu-Keitai.
 It was first launched by the carriers NTT DoCoMo and au, and now also offered by SoftBank Mobile and Willcom.